 The purpose of this Performance Measure (PM) is to identify the number of significant sites with important cultural, archaelogical or historic features that are protected from development or other adverse impacts.
-This performance measure helps track progress toward the SNC’s goal to protect the Sierra Nevada Region’s rich and diverse physical, cultural, archaeological, historical, and living resources.
+This performance measure helps track progress toward the SNC’s goal to protect our region’s rich and diverse physical, cultural, archaeological, historical, and living resources.

 Likely Project Categories